 Two decades ago 16 people met at the Carrollee Hotel in Kingaroy to discuss an idea that seemed a little crazy at the time … to form a community orchestra for the South Burnett.

-A few weeks later, the first practice session was held at the Uniting Church Hall and 13 strings players turned up!
+A few weeks later, the first practice session was held at the Uniting Church Hall and 13 strings players turned up (as well as brass and woodwind musicians)!

 The call then went out for both experienced and novice players of other instruments, and soon the orchestra began to take shape.